Gleyber Torres Preview, Player Props: Yankees vs. Blue Jays

 - The pitching staff for the Blue Jays has a collective 9.5 K/9, the second-best in the league.

-- The Blue Jays' 3.77 team ERA ranks first among all MLB pitching staffs.
+- The Blue Jays have a 3.78 team ERA that ranks second among all league pitching staffs.

-- The Blue Jays rank 17th in baseball in home runs surrendered (191 total, 1.2 per game).
+- Blue Jays pitchers combine to surrender 193 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

 © 2023 Data Skrive.
 All rights reserved.